RomainSepulchre/DOTS-ECS_Experiments/Assets/Notes/Jobs.md

 }
 ```

-### Instantiate, schedule and complete a parralel job
+#### Instantiate, schedule and complete a parralel job

 Most of the process is the same for a parralel job and a normal job.
 The main differences are the parameters of the *.Schedule()* method.

 The *.Schedule()* requires two parameters:
 1.Length of the array (how many for-each iterations to perform)
-2.Batch size, how many item will there be in one batch (every batch will be able to run on a different worker)
+2.Batch Count, how many item will there be in one batch (every batch will be able to run on a different worker)

 > Example: if we have 246 items, and set a batch size of 100, all items will be processed in 3 batches (batch 1: 0-99, batch 2: 100-199, batch 3: 200-246)